 The Oxford Dipper pool lift can provide direct access into a swimming pool when used with a suitable risk assessed sling.
 It’s perfect for those who are comfortable in being lifted from the side of the pool using a passive sling with loops attachments.
 Joerns have a wide range of sling options and material variants that lend themselves to wet environments.
 Net or mesh versions are especially compatible.

 The Oxford Dipper Pool Hoist can also be used with the purpose-designed Ranger wheeled shower chair, for those who might prefer this option, and facilitates entering the pool in a more dignified manner.
-The Oxford Ranger chair enables carers/support workers to prepare clients in a changing room before they’re transferred into the chair.
+The Oxford Ranger chair enables carers/support workers to prepare clients in a changing room before they transfer into the chair.
 The person can then be wheeled to the Dipper hoist in the Ranger chair.
 This quickly disengages from its wheeled base and engages onto the lift support tube.
 Once securely engaged, the hoist is raised to the required height and its column rotated towards the water.
 After the entry point is established, carers can slowly lower the Ranger seat into the pool.
 This helps gently lower the client into the water.
 This can often be a much more comfortable way to enter the water.
 This is because the client is already in a natural seated position.

-Swimming Pool Lifts at Joerns
+Swimming Pool Lifts At Joerns